DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 Teacher training providers will ask for:

-* evidence that applicants for teacher training have a bachelor’s degree from a university (non-UK or in the UK)
+* evidence you have a bachelor’s degree from a university (non-UK or in the UK)
 * a criminal record check

 You can apply to the [Ministry of Internal Affairs of Ukraine](https://vytiah.mvs.gov.ua/app/landing) for a criminal record check, which will be emailed to you.
 You can then contact the [Ukrainian Embassy in the UK](https://uk.mfa.gov.ua/en) for a translation of the criminal record check and a letter confirming its validity.

-### Help proving your professional qualification to training providers and employers
+### Your professional qualifications

 UK ENIC can give you a [statement of comparability](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your academic and professional qualifications compare to their English equivalent.
 However, you will need scans or photographs of your original documents.
 If you are applying to train to teach, you can [get your statement of comparability for free](#get-help-with-international-qualifications).